How are dental insurance benefits calculated?

 PPOs.

-In comparison, Preferred Provider Organization insurance plans (PPOs) are technically a “closed panel” type of arrangement.
-But as a variant, some PPO plans do allow members to receive fee-for-service dental work from dentists who are not a member of their network (termed a “non-participating” dentist).
+In comparison, Preferred Provider Organization insurance plans (PPOs) are technically a “closed panel” type of arrangement (has associated “in-network” dentists).
+But as a variant, some PPO plans do allow members to receive fee-for-service dental work from dentists who are not a member of their network (termed “non-participating” or “out-of-network” dentists).
 This is often the member’s current dentist.

-How UCR fees protect a PPO when a non-participating dentist is the provider.
+How UCR fees protect a PPO when an out-of-network (non-participating) dentist is the provider.

-Implementing a UCR fee restriction in this situation helps to protect the insurance company from financial surprise.
-It’s also common that the member is penalized with higher deductibles and lower Preventive, Basic, and Major dental services coverage rates (discussed above).
+Implementing a UCR fee restriction in this situation helps to protect the insurance company from financial surprises.
+It’s also common that the member is penalized with higher deductibles and lower Preventive, Basic, and Major dental services coverage rates (discussed above) when they receive treatment from an “out-of-network” dentist.

 Page references sources: